onozaty/csvt/README.md

   csvt filter [flags]

 Flags:
   -i, --input string         Input CSV file path.
-  -c, --column string   Name of the column to use for filtering.
+  -c, --column stringArray   (optional) Name of the column to use for filtering.
+If not specified, all columns are targeted.
+      --equal string         (optional) Filter by matching value.
 If neither --equal nor --regex is specified, it will filter by those with values.
+      --regex string         (optional) Filter by regular expression.
+If neither --equal nor --regex is specified, it will filter by those with values.
   -o, --output string        Output CSV file path.
-      --equal string    (optional) Filter by matching value.
-      --regex string    (optional) Filter by regular expression.
   -h, --help                 help for filter
 ```

 ### Example